gordon-cs/gordon-360-ui/README.md

 - Download the latest release of NVM (Node Version Manager) from [here](https://github.com/coreybutler/nvm-windows/releases). `Select nvm-setup.zip`.
   - Extract the file and run it.
   - The installer will ask you where to install NVM.
 It will display the path where it is currently set to install.
 Ensure that the path reflects the account you are logged into (example: if you're logged in as anthony.aardvark, make sure the path looks like `C:\Users\aanthony.aardvard\Program Files\etc`).
 If it says Node is already installed, proceed anyway.
-  - After this, simply run `nvm install`.
+  - After this, run `nvm install --lts`, which installs the latest stable version of nvm.

 #### Linux: